silverstripe-terraformers/keys-for-cache/README.md

 create really simple cache keys which we invalidate when dependencies require them to be.

 ## Setup and configuration

+Preamble: When we talk about "changes to records", this includes all C.R.U.D. actions.

 ### Has cache key